Geeksltd/MSharp.Docs/Tutorials/12/README.md

 - Do not allow gmail and yahoo accounts.

 ## Developing UI
-According to the requirement, there is just one root page named "RegisterPage".
+According to the requirements, there is just one root page named "RegisterPage".

 ### Creating Register Page
 Navigate to *Pages* folder of the *#UI* project; Then add a class named *RegisterPage* or you can use M# context menu to add *RegisterPage* root page: